Updated: Sep 27

 If you are living in rented accommodation, for example, most landlords are very resistant to allowing residents to have ‘wild’ gardens because they are concerned that it will attract what they regard as ‘pests’.
 (These ‘pests’ are of course, just wild lives that we have labelled because we believe them to be only a nuisance).

-Councils and government departments are currently locked in an ongoing battle between those residents who wish to see an end of all pesticide use - the continual poisoning of our land - and those who don’t like what they regard to be weeds, in parks and on the streets….
+Councils and government departments are currently locked in an ongoing battle between those residents who wish to see an end of all pesticide use - the continual poisoning of our land/air/water - and those who don’t like what they regard to be weeds, in parks and on the streets….

 Often, if either residents in houses or businesses in office spaces want to support wildlife (especially birds) complaints will go (from less wildlife friendly residents) to the local council who send letters asking the individuals to desist in supporting creatures that have been labelled - by our government - as ‘pests’.
 Our whole legal structure can sometimes feel like it’s preventing wildscaping.
 On a positive note, however, more and more this is starting to change (slowly, it is becoming the majority of people, who want to support our wildlife) and by planting trees and habitat - rather than just having bird feeders, for example - we can enable wildlife without being accused of feeding them or causing a local nuisance.